-- Demonstrate an understanding of historical methods and appreciate how history has been written and interpreted over recorded time. - Articulate how he or she is uniquely affected by the U.S. historical experience. - Demonstrate a chronological understanding of the diverse peoples, events, and cultures that have shaped human civilization. - Demonstrate an increased awareness of current events and the ability to evaluate these events from a historical perspective.
+- Demonstrate an understanding of historical methods and appreciate how history has been written and interpreted over recorded time. - Articulate how he or she is uniquely affected by the U.S. historical experience.

+- Demonstrate a chronological understanding of the diverse peoples, events, and cultures that have shaped human civilization. - Demonstrate an increased awareness of current events and the ability to evaluate these events from a historical perspective.

-A minor in history requires the completion of 15 semester hours of coursework in history, at least 12 of which must be earned in upper-level courses (numbered 300 or above).
+A minor in history requires the completion of 15 credits of coursework in history, at least 12 of which must be earned in upper-level courses (numbered 300 or above).
 Specific course requirements are listed below.
-If a specific course required for the minor is taken instead to satisfy the requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of semester hours for the minor.
+If a specific course required for the minor is taken instead to satisfy the requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of credits for the minor.
 Any course used to replace an upper-level course should also be classified as upper level.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 43-45.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 45-47.

-History Minor Courses Semester Hours
+History Minor Courses

-(to be taken in the last 60 semester hours with required and supplemental major courses)
+(to be taken in the last 60 credits with required and supplemental major courses)